whaili/slurm-operator/README.md

 resource pool is known.

 This project enables the best of both workload managers, unified on Kubernetes.
+It contains a [Kubernetes] operator to deploy and manage certain components of [Slurm] clusters.
+This repository implements [custom-controllers] and [custom resource definitions (CRDs)][crds] designed for the lifecycle (creation, upgrade, graceful shutdown) of Slurm clusters.

 <img src="./docs/assets/architecture-operator.svg" alt="Slurm Operator Architecture" width="100%" height="auto" />